 The dental implant process will require several visits over a period of several months due to the healing time needed after the surgical implantation of the posts.
 A dental implant consists of three main parts:

-- Implant post: a tiny, titanium post that is placed into stable bone in the jaw.
+Implant post: a tiny, titanium post that is placed into the stable bone in the jaw.

 Am I A Candidate for Dental Implants?